-“It has been a privilege to work with Kolding Kommune on this project and all participants have really been open to investigating the topic and how it can be applied to their own realities.
+“It’s been a privilege to work with Kolding Kommune.
+All of the participants have been open to investigating the topic and how it can be applied to their own realities.
 Providing a deeper understanding of the concept of culture and its impact on how we meet and interact with people from a different cultural background left the participants with impactful learning opportunities.
-We had some wonderful discussions on the topics like Danish work culture, how we raise our children, and how we form our social lives.
-I hope we get to see more work of this nature in the future, not only in terms of the output for participants and the municipalities, but also as a signal that this is an important area that needs attention and can have a positive impact on the successful integration of refugees.”
+We had wonderful discussions on topics like Danish work culture, raising children, and structuring social lives.”

 We were so touched by the impact the workshop had on the participants’ awareness and belief in bridge-building – a few of us may have even shed a few tears.
 We thank the Municipality of Kolding for their partnership and support!